Definition and Examples of an Interest Rate Ceiling

 Lenders can also benefit from an interest rate ceiling because while they may not get to charge significantly more in interest, a cap reduces the likelihood a borrower will default.

 Most borrowers will encounter an interest rate ceiling when securing an ARM.
-Like the name implies, an adjustable-rate mortgage adjusts interest rates several times throughout the life of the loan.
+As the name implies, an adjustable-rate mortgage adjusts interest rates several times throughout the life of the loan.
 The timing and limits of these adjustments depend on the terms negotiated in the mortgage contract.

 Each of these adjustments has a specific interest rate ceiling: